moayaan1911/leaf-india/README.md

 ## About the Developer

 Hello Everyone, My name is Mohammad Ayaan Siddiqui.
-I am a WEB3 developer and a FIRM BELIEVER of DECENTRALIZED WEB and cryptocurrencies in general.
+I am a WEB3 learner and a FIRM BELIEVER of DECENTRALIZED WEB and cryptocurrencies in general.
 If you want to connect with me, the socials are below.

 1. Github- [https://github.com/moayaan1911](https://github.com/moayaan1911)
 2. Linkedin- https://www.linkedin.com/in/mohammad-ayaan-siddiqui-678564214/